 For iOS advertisers can create a test app on Apple.
 As opposed to Android, iOS test apps cannot be defined as separate apps on AppsFlyer's dashboard.
 However, all tests, from simple non-organic installations to deeplinking with universal linking, can be tested on iOS test apps using OneLink (details below).

 - Keeping the "real" app's data clean from the tests.

 - Requires creating a new app on Android or a test app on iOS, which costs valuable development time.

 - Test apps and real apps may differ by mistake.
 If so then tests on a test app don't necessarily apply on the real app.

 Advertisers may use a separate build for testing their iOS app.
 In this case, the bundle ID and/or the App ID prefix differ between the production app and the test app.
-When testing the debug iOS app with OneLink, you need to setup the "Test App Configuration" settings under OneLink's setup, as seen in the capture below.
+When testing the debug iOS app with OneLink, you need to "Add test app settings" under OneLink template's setup, as seen in the capture below.

 When clicking on this OneLink with an iOS device Universal links should open up the test app.
 If the production app is also installed on the device it gets precedence over the test app.